Thoseyearsbrian/Aegis/Docs/en-US/README.md

   <a href="https://github.com/Thoseyearsbrian/Aegis/blob/main/Docs/zh-CN/README.md"><b>【中文文档点此进入】</b></a>
 </p>

-A network security ruleset meticulously maintained for Surge, focused on application- and transport-layer defense.
-It blocks DNS poisoning, APT infrastructure, SDK telemetry, backdoor communications, and C2 controllers.
-The ruleset also extends to block global advertising, behavioral tracking, and adult content domains — enabling precise, verifiable, and privacy-focused local traffic filtering for iOS and macOS.

 ## **Overview**

 [Aegis](https://github.com/Thoseyearsbrian/Aegis) is a meticulously maintained security rule set tailored for Surge, designed to address modern network-layer threats and help users worldwide build localized digital defense systems.The project focuses on blocking DNS poisoning, APT threat sources, SDK telemetry, backdoor domains, C2 controllers, and other potentially malicious communications.
 It also extends to cover major global advertising networks, behavioral tracking platforms, and adult content domains, enabling precise traffic identification and efficient interception on local devices.